Homotopy Brunnian links and the $\kappa$-invariant: Proof of Main Theorem

+which implies that $\kappa(BLM(n))$ has the structure of a Lie $\Z$-module with basis given by the iterated Samelson products $B(n,\sigma)$ from \eqref{eq:B-sig}.

+\no It remains to prove the Fact stated above.
+Figure~\ref{fig:geometricCD} shows the intuitive idea -- which originated in Section~5 of \cite{Kom-Milnor08} -- behind the formal argument we present below.

-which implies that $\kappa(BLM(n))$ has the structure of a Lie $\Z$-module with basis given by the iterated Samelson products $B(n,\sigma)$ from \eqref{eq:B-sig}. \begin{proof}[Proof of the Fact] As a first step, we show commutativity of \eqref{diag:kappa-phi} on the generators $\{\tau_i\}$ of $\mathcal{C}(n;n)$.
-Given a multiindex $I$, we adapt the notation $S^I$ and $S_I$ from \eqref{eq:S_I-S^I} and \ref{item:T-LCS-quotient}, respectively, to $\T^n$.
-Observe that, because all strands of $\widehat{\tau}_i$ except the $n$th and the $i$th can be collapsed to the basepoint (see Figure \ref{fig:tau-nj}), $\kappa(\widehat{\tau}_i)$ factors, up to homotopy, through
+\begin{proof}[Proof of the Fact] As a first step, we show commutativity of \eqref{diag:kappa-phi} on the generators $\{\tau_i\}$ of $\mathcal{C}(n;n)$.
+Given a multi-index $I$, we adapt the notation $S^I$ and $S_I$ from \eqref{eq:S_I-S^I}.
+Because all strands of $\widehat{\tau}_i$ except the $n$th and the $i$th can be collapsed to the basepoint (see Figure \ref{fig:tau-nj}), $\kappa(\widehat{\tau}_i)$ factors, up to homotopy, through